oselot/hunt-mongoose-rest/README.md

 ==============================

 Abstract Mongoose to REST interface CRUD.
-In MVC paradigm  this module is a way to generate view (as JSON object) and controller for this particular model
+In MVC paradigm  this module is a way to generate view (as JSON object) and controller for this particular model.
+It is nodejs implementation of awesome module of (http://www.symfony-project.org/plugins/sfDoctrineRestGeneratorPlugin)

 Parameters